 The stem folds down to allow the Wolf Warrior to be transported in SUV or truck (and possibly some hatchbacks), but this certainly isn’t the type of electric scooter that you fold up and carry onto the bus with you.

-In the folded configuration, it is 59″ (150 cm) and one of the longest scooter around — 10″ (29 cm) longer than when unfolded.
-This will not fit into most car trunks.
+In the folded configuration, it is 58-inches (150 cm) and one of the longest scooter around — 10-inches (29 cm) longer than when unfolded; it will not fit into most car trunks.

-One significant downside to the Wolf Warrior 11 is that like other monster scooters, there is no way to lock the scooter into the folded configuration.
+One significant downside to the Wolf Warrior 11 is — like other monster scooters — there is no way to lock the scooter into the folded configuration.
 This can be accomplished with added modifications but does not come stock.

 Folding and unfolding the scooter is relatively easy.

 Unfolding the scooter consists of two steps: locking down a giant anodized handle (which feels rock solid when in place) and then inserting a giant metal safety pin for added safety.